akshaybabloo/php-mysql-notes/README.md

 #### 1.2.3 Install or Enable PHP

 There are two ways to install PHP or enable PHP.
-By default pre-installed with Mac OS X 10.8 and above. we can enable it and then upgrade it or we could fresh install using [HomeBrew](http://brew.sh/).
+By default pre-installed with Mac OS X 10.8 and above.
+We can enable it and then upgrade it or we could fresh install using [HomeBrew](http://brew.sh/).
 I will show you both ways.

 **Enabling and Upgrading PHP**